First, a little about me and my website:

 His comparison of the stock market to a glass of beer is something that will stick with you.
 Again, I won’t ruin it by explaining it.
 I’ll just say:

-Read my post on what you learn about money from beer
+Read my post on what beer teaches us about money

 The book will explain what that means.